Frequently Asked Questions

 What exfoliating treatment do you recommend?

 The difference between chemical and physical exfoliants is all in the name.
-Physical exfoliants use something physical, like the bristles of a brush or particles in a scrub, while chemical exfoliants use acids, like lactic acid, glycolic acid, citric acid or retinoic acid to remove dead skin cells.
-As we age, the skin’s normal exfoliation process becomes inefficient and we develop dull and irregularly textured skin.
+Physical exfoliants use something physical, like the bristles of a brush or particles in a scrub, while chemical exfoliants use acids (such as lactic acid, glycolic acid, citric acid, salicylic acid, retinoic etc.) to remove dead skin cells.
+As we age, the skin's normal exfoliation process becomes inefficient and we develop dull and irregularly textured skin.
 We recommend physical exfoliation (specifically and sonic or vibrating brush system) over chemical because it does not change the pH of the skin and less likely to cause irritation.
 When using a sonic/vibrating brush, do not use chemical exfoliating cleansers or scrubs; only a gentle cleanser!
 This will prevent excessive abrasion and irritation.

 Do you accept any insurance?

 No, we do not accept insurance or bill insurance.
-We accept cash or credit for services rendered and also offer financing, if needed.
+We accept cash or credit only for services rendered.

-Do you accept Care Credit, Cherry or other financing?
+Do you accept Care Credit or offer any financing?

-We currently accept Care Credit, Cherry and Affirm Financing which you may apply for and pay over time!
-Please contact us for more information.
-Treat yourself now and pay later with competitive financing.
-Applying is easy, get pre-approved now!
+We currently accept Care Credit AND offer Cherry Financing which you may apply for and pay over time with no harm to your credit!
+Please contact us for more information!
+Treat yourself now and pay later with Cherry!
+Get preapproved before your next appointment.
+Applying won’t harm your credit!

 How long will my treatment last?